 Probiotic strains found to be most effective in childhood gastroenteritis are Lactobacillus casei, subspecies of Rhamnosus GG, Lactobacillus delbrueckii, subspecies of Bulgaricus, Lactobacillus acidophilus, Streptococcus themophilus and Bifidobacterium bifidum.
 (2-17)

-Probiotics have been shown effective against antibiotic-associated diarrhea with the most effective strains identified being Lactobacillus rhamnosus GG and S. boulardii.
+Probiotics have been shown effective against antibiotic-associated diarrhea with the most effective strains identified as being Lactobacillus rhamnosus GG and S. boulardii.
 (18-23)

 Necrotizing enterocolitis is a condition in which portions of the colon undergo tissue death and is a major cause of mortality in sick and premature infants.
 It is also of concern in some elderly populations.
 A review of 11 recent studies has shown that the risk of necrotizing enterocolitis and death is lower in populations treated with probiotics.
 The review concluded that because of the positive results seen in these trials, further randomized, placebo-controlled studies were unnecessary.
 (24)